-Exploring Minnesota's past can be an exciting way to spend a Minnesota vacation.Trip Planning - Reviews of all “the best of” deals, prices and attractions for your Minnesota Vacations.
+Exploring Minnesota's past can be an exciting way to spend a Minnesota vacation.Best Prices on Minnesota Hotels at Hotels.Com

 Saint Paul Minnesota vacations could immerse you in the history of Minnesota if you choose to do so.
 The city is a great starting point for an overview of the history that created Minnesota.
 While in St. Paul you can visit the State Capitol, the Minnesota History Center, the Governor's Mansion and some of the mansions on Summit Avenue built by some of the state's founders.